PEtab-dev/PEtab/README.md

 the example models provided in the
 [benchmark problem collection](https://github.com/LoosC/Benchmark-Models).

-To convert you existing parameter estimation problem to the PEtab, you will have to:
+To convert your existing parameter estimation problem to the PEtab format, you will have to:

 1. Specify your model in SBML
-1. Setup model outputs and noise model using `AssignmentRule` as described in the PEtab documentation
+1. Set up model outputs and noise model using `AssignmentRule`s as described in the PEtab documentation
 1. Create a condition table, if appropriate
 1. Create a table of measurements